sublee/trueskill/docs/index.rst

 TrueSkill
 =========

-the video game rating system
+The video game rating system

 .. currentmodule:: trueskill

-What's TrueSkill?
+What is TrueSkill?
 ~~~~~~~~~~~~~~~~~

-TrueSkill_ is a rating system among game players.
-It was developed by
+TrueSkill_ is a skill-based ranking system that can be used across a wide variety
-`Microsoft Research`_ and has been used on `Xbox LIVE`_ for ranking and
+of games.
+It was developed by `Microsoft Research`_ and has been used on `Xbox LIVE`_
-matchmaking service.
-This system quantifies players' **TRUE** skill points by
+for ranking and matchmaking services.
+This system quantifies players' **TRUE** skill
-the Bayesian inference algorithm.
+level by using the Bayesian inference algorithm.
 It also works well with any type of match
-rule including N:N team game or free-for-all.
+rule including N:N team games or free-for-all.

 This project is a Python package which implements the TrueSkill rating
 system::